-1. Submit site winners to the database

-The cadre member or science fair liaison needs to enter the site fair winners into the HISEF database as soon as winners are announced.
-Additional guidance is provided at cadre.
+1. Submit site winners to the database.
+The site's science fair coordinator needs to enter the site fair winners into the HISEF database as soon as winners are announced.

 2. Registration stickers

 Once all schools have entered their winners you will receive stickers that will be placed on the back and the front of your board.